nickazg/TheConstruct/README.md

 # Funding Milestones

-Every funding stage subsequently will liquidate all funds evenly.
-However early investors generally will still maintain a higher share percentage, as each subsequent funding stage can have a reduced influence percentage set, which would be decided before the first funding stage.
+Every funding stage subsequently will liquidate all funds evenly as they are essentially a perentage share.
+However early investors generally will still maintain a higher share percentage, as each subsequent funding stage will have a reduced investor influence rate set.

+*All milestones have to predetermined before investor contribution, any unforseen milestones require a 51% consensus.*

 **For example:**